2025 Yidan Prize Summit

 In the field: open dialogue to co-create pathways forward

-Let’s open the floor.
-What is the turning point you are facing today?
-This session will invite open discussion from our Yidan Prize laureates and participants on the critical junctures they are navigating — grounding diverse sharing in personal contexts and journeys.
+We turned to our guests in the room, who shared with us a turning point on their journey to create a better world through education.
+This session was an open discussion where the Yidan Prize laureates and participants shared the critical junctures they are navigating — grounding diverse sharing in personal contexts and experiences.

 12:30